[Federal Register: June 6, 2002 (Volume 67, Number 109)]

 Office of Management and Budget (OMB) for review and clearance in

-comments were received on this information collection.
+No comments were received by the INS on this proposed information

 public comments.
 Comments are encouraged and will be accepted until